Caring for your plant

-Training your plant -- Your plant will want something to climb on, like a wall/ceiling, a trellis, etc. The plant holds on by using its long, dangling aerial roots, which adhere very strongly.
-It may be hard to pull the aerial roots away from its support, so keep this in mind when choosing a spot for it.
-I've pulled the paint off my walls trying to remove the roots!
-You may cut off the aerial roots if you wish, and tie the plant to its support.
+Supporting your plant -- It will want something to climb on, like a wall/ceiling, a trellis, wires, etc. It holds on by using its long, dangling aerial roots, which adhere very strongly and may damage surfaces if removed.
+Keep this in mind when choosing a spot for it.
+You may cut off the aerial roots if you wish, and tie the branches to their support.